17 Best Places to Visit in California

 This little pocket of Northern California coastline rivals Southern California in its seaside charm and vacation vibes.
 For those seeking a classic California beach town complete with a boardwalk amusement park and surfing scene, sunny Santa Cruz is the place to go.
 Surprisingly, it's only about a 90-minute drive south of foggy and frigid San Francisco.

-A gritty 19th-century seaport and fish packing town, Monterey (about 40 miles south of Santa Cruz) provided inspiration for the vibrant stories in John Steinbeck's Cannery Row novel.
-Today Monterey's beautifully restored waterfront attracts many tourists to its world-class Monterey Bay Aquarium and the quaint Fisherman's Wharf, a historic pier lined with restaurants and gift shops.
+A gritty 19th-century seaport and fish-packing town, Monterey (about 40 miles south of Santa Cruz) provided inspiration for the vibrant stories in John Steinbeck's Cannery Row novel.
+Today Monterey's beautifully restored waterfront is home to the world-class Monterey Bay Aquarium and the Old Fisherman's Wharf, a historic pier lined with restaurants and gift shops.

-For a romantic getaway, Carmel allows visitors to escape into the charms of an adorable seaside village.
-This perfectly manicured town features fairy-tale cottages, hidden passageways, and enticing one-of-a-kind boutiques.
-Carmel has all the draws of a premier seaside resort destination: fancy fine-dining restaurants, luxurious hotels, and a picturesque sandy beach.
+For a romantic getaway, Carmel allows you to experience the enchantment of an adorable seaside village.
+This postcard-perfect town features fairy-tale cottages, hidden passageways, and enticing one-of-a-kind boutiques.
+Carmel has all the draws of a premier seaside resort destination: fine-dining restaurants, luxurious hotels, and a picturesque sandy beach.

 Avila Beach on the Central Coast